 Our students and parents tell us how much they appreciate that our school is a safe and supportive community.
 We come together for events, our supporting church members become stand-in grandparents, our parents get to know each other and our students create friendships for a. lifetime.

 My kids were coming from the public school system and were very unsure about attending a new school, especially a private school.
 I told them to give it two weeks and see how they felt.
 Within a few days they were hooked and wanted to stay through the rest of their elementary school years.
 MAS has been such a great influence on their development, including social, spiritual, and academic.
-We are very blessed to have such a school.
+We are very blessed to have such a school.”

-Parent of two students
+Parents of two students

 Middletown Adventists School emphasizes moral and character development as a continuation of what I teach my children at home.
-I’m also thankful for the school’s financial aid program that makes it possible for my child to go there.
+I’m also thankful for the school’s financial aid program that makes it possible for my child to go there.”

 Niccole Shergill, Day Care Owner

-Christian education with traditional values, open to all denominations, choir program for all grades, band for grades 5+, fields trips basically monthly…including a music festival at Monterey Bay Academy and sports camp at Rio Lindo in Healdsburg.
+Finding this school was the one good thing to come out of Covid for our family…truly a blessing!!!
+It is a small K-8 school with big heart ❤️ Christian education with traditional values, open to all denominations, choir program for all grades, band for grades 5+, fields trips basically monthly…including a music festival at Monterey Bay Academy and sports camp at Rio Lindo in Healdsburg.”

 Parent of three students